rolandshoemaker/luther/README.md

 #### Dev server

-To run the development server run
+You can use `luther-manage` to run the simple *Flask* development server using the command `dev_server`

-    # python3 scripts/dev_server.py

-    -- or --

-    # luther-cli dev_server
+    # luther-manage dev_server (will automatically run on 127.0.0.1:5000, --host and --port can be used for different settings)

 #### WSGI Server